Admission for the January 2025 academic session is ongoing Apply Now!

 Project Evaluation3

-• Design cash flow analysis, risks and uncertainty assessment, cost-benefit analysis, and other standard analytical techniques for evaluating investment proposals in the natural resource industries; and
+• Design cash flow analysis, risks and uncertainty assessment, cost-benefit analysis, and other standard analytical techniques for evaluating investment proposals in the natural resource industries.

 • Account for and be able to judge and select the right projects from alternatives.